majicl/lead.management/README.md

 ### Backend

-I've tried to follow `the clean architecture` in the backend and used `MediatR` to follow the `mediator pattern`.

 In the MediatR handlers, the desired data is fetched from `ILeadManagementRepository` and mapped to the desired `DTO`.
 (I could use `AutoMapper`).

 And also, broadcast any status changes via `SignalR`.